 Toddlers vary in how social they are.
 Some are naturally more sociable and can manage more playmates, whereas others are more comfortable with fewer playmates.

-Preparing your child for toddler friendships
+Preparing children for toddler friendships

 - Model sharing.
 For example, you might give your child a piece of your playdough and say, ‘Let’s share my playdough – some for you and some for me’.
 When your child has played with you like this for a while, you could ask your child to share some of their playdough.

 Helping toddler playdates go smoothly

-- Keep playdates relatively short – say, 45 minutes to an hour.
+- Keep playdates quite short – say, 45 minutes to an hour.
 This means you can finish the playdate while it’s going well, rather than waiting until one or both children get tired, cranky and teary.
 Your child will remember the playdate as something good and will want to do it again.

 When things go wrong on toddler playdates

-Young children can get very frustrated quickly and often don’t have the words to express how they feel.
+Young children can get frustrated quickly and often don’t have the words to express how they feel.
 This can lead to them being aggressive towards a friend when things aren’t going their way.